Support

 3. Protect cardholder data:

 Employ encryption techniques to protect cardholder data both in transit and at rest.
 Limit access to cardholder data on a need-to-know basis and regularly monitor access to detect unauthorised activity.
+It’s worth noting that Multi-Factor Authentication is now mandatory for all access to the Cardholder Data Environment.

 4. Maintain a vulnerability management program: